Come and Have a Look Around Our Practice

 Toys, Toys and more toys!

-We keep a colourful range of fun toys, collars and lead.
+We keep a colourful range of fun toys, collars and leads.
 You are welcome to come in and browse.
-We also keep a range of pet foods in stock, including the "fur-ball" and "neutered-cat" range.
+We stock shampoo's food bowls etc for cats, dogs and small furries.

 We are very happy to try to source anything that we don't have in stock.